sunnyweike/CEFCIL/approach/README.md

 The regularization-based approaches are EWC, MAS, PathInt, LwF, LwM and DMC.
 The rehearsal approaches are iCaRL, EEIL and RWalk.
 The bias-correction approaches are IL2M, BiC and LUCIR.

+The approache used in this article is CEFCIL.

 ## Main usage
 When running an experiment, the approach used can be defined in [main_incremental.py](../main_incremental.py) using `--approach`.
 Each approach is called by their respective `*.py` name.
 All approaches inherit from class